jphaugla/cockroachMacLocal/docker_cert/README.md

 * ./check_node_cert.sh
   * check the node certificate
 * ./init.sh
-  * initialize the cockroach cluster using crdb_init for the keys
+  * initialize the cockroach cluster using crdb_init for the keys.
+Not needed normally as crdb-init does this
 * ./node.sh
   * get cockroach node status.
 Pass node number 1-3
 * ./psql.sh